 Plea against advertising IQ scores, photos of mentally disabled women: HC seeks AAP govt reply

-Delhi government additional standing counsel Sanjoy Ghose told the court that purpose behind the advertisement was to reunite the women with their families.
-To this the court asked,"How can they (families) identify the women on the basis of IQ scores?
+Delhi's government additional standing counsel Sanjoy Ghose told the court that the purpose behind the advertisement was to reunite the women with their families.
+To this the court asked, "How can they (families) identify the women on the basis of IQ scores?
 We can understand displaying photographs, but why IQ scores?"

-Bansal argued before the court that the government decision violates the Right to privacy and dignity of the 59 women.
-He informed the court that one of the women has been admitted in the Asha Kiran home since 1971.
+Bansal argued before the court that the government's decision violates the Right to privacy and dignity of the 59 women.
+He informed the court that one of the women has been admitted to the Asha Kiran home since 1971.

 The NGO, which claims to fight for the upliftment of fundamental and civil rights of Persons With Disabilities (PWD), has sought directions to the central government to frame guidelines to trace families of the women living in Asha Kiran homes and to protect the privacy of such individuals.
 It has also sought a direction to the Delhi government to compensate the 59 women whose identities were revealed as a result of the advertisement.